Skip to sub navigation Skip to main content

 Patricia completed the training in February 2024, with sampling starting at the café in March.
 She said that 80% of people who tried them placed an order, particularly for the hand-painted filled chocolates.
 The bars make a good impulse purchase and are particularly popular with younger visitors.

 Patricia plans to train one member of staff to support production, increasing that as sales increase.
-She will also offer classes and workshops for hen parties or corporate teambuilding days.
+She will also offer classes and workshops for hen parties or corporate team building days.
 By manufacturing products in-house that are aligned with the business ethos of “homemade” while offering something not available locally, the support has given the business an additional competitive advantage.

 A word from the business